Merging Memory and Space: A State Space Neural Operator

-This isolates the contribution of full channel-wise Fourier mixing and allows for a more controlled comparison against ST-SSM.
+This isolates the contribution of full channel-wise Fourier mixing and allows for a more controlled comparison against SS-NO.

-As shown in Table~\ref{tab:factorized_comparison}, our original ST-SSM achieves the best performance among all tested variants, demonstrating that both our architectural choices and structured state-space modeling contribute meaningfully to the observed improvements.
+As shown in Table~\ref{tab:factorized_comparison}, our original SS-NO achieves the best performance among all tested variants, demonstrating that both our architectural choices and structured state-space modeling contribute meaningfully to the observed improvements.